A4adella/todo-nextjs-version/README.md

 This project would not have been possible without guidance and encouragement.

-- A special thank you to **Mr. Setemi**, my instructor, for patiently guiding me through this project and making sure I understood the *why* behind each step.
+- A special thank you to **Mr. Setemi**, my instructor, for making sure I understood the *why* behind each step.
 - To **Mariam**, for the constant support, encouragement, and motivation to keep pushing through.

 ---